knassen/personal-tech/README.md

     Some information is surprisingly still relevant after 25 years.

   - I may add some additional Perl programs of general interest.
-For example,
-  - I recently added the cklg SAS log checking program to the Perl page.
+For example, I recently added the cklg SAS log checking program to the Perl page.

   - I'm done converting the site to HTML5 standards.
-This may lead to odd
-  - page formatting yet to be fixed.
+This may result in odd page formatting that has yet to be fixed.

-    I'm still comparing to the Internet Archive for things I may have missed.
-The Vim functions for SAS programming were one such retrieval that wasn't in my local files.
+  - I'm still comparing to the Internet Archive for things I may have missed.
+The Vim functions for SAS programming were one such retrieval that weren't in my local files.

 There are still some good and interesting items here, even if they are ancient in computer terms.
 Just remember: no AIs were around to help when